-- Payments, remuneration and expenses arising from the administration paid to the trustee or his or her associates; - Any business or personal relationships with parties responsible for approving the trustee's remuneration or who provide services to the trustee in respect of the insolvency appointment where the relationship could give rise to a conflict of interest. - 6.1.3 The trustee should inform creditors of their rights under insolvency legislation, and should advise them how they may access suitable information setting out their rights within the first communication with them and in each subsequent report. - 6.1.4 Where the trustee sub-contracts out work that could otherwise be carried out by the trustee or his or her staff, this should be drawn to the attention of creditors with an explanation of why it is being done.
+- 6.1.3 The trustee should disclose: - a) all payments, arising from the insolvency appointment to the trustee or their associates; - b) the form and nature of any professional or personal relationships between the trustee and their associates. - 6.1.4 The trustee should inform creditors of their rights under insolvency legislation, and should advise them how they may access suitable information setting out their rights within the first communication with them and in each subsequent report. - 6.1.5 Where the trustee sub-contracts work that could otherwise be carried out by the trustee or their staff, this should be drawn to the attention of creditors and other interested parties with an explanation of why it is being done, what is being done, and how much it will cost.